Arborist Advice: Why Should You Prune Your Trees During the Dormant Season?

 Hazelnuts hold great promise for increasing the world’s sustainable food, feed, and energy supply.
 That’s why both researchers and members around the United States are working together to expand the potential of this hybrid crop.
 Learn more.

-The objectives and authority of the Tree Committee are detailed in Codified Ordinance 1104, officially titled the Harpers Ferry Tree Conservation Ordinance.
-The Committee is responsible for the enforcement of the Ordinance, the provisions of which are enacted to:
+The objectives and authority of the Tree Commission are detailed in Codified Ordinance 1104, officially titled the Harpers Ferry Tree Conservation Ordinance.
+The Commission is responsible for the enforcement of the Ordinance, the provisions of which are enacted to:

-Meetings of the Tree Committee are held the fourth Thursday of each month at 7:00 p.m. in the Council Room at Harpers Ferry Town Hall.
+Meetings of the Tree Commission are held the fourth Thursday of each month at 7:00 p.m. in the Council Room at Harpers Ferry Town Hall.

 Larry Waters, Town Maintenance Specialist (non-voting)